Definition of ITO Sputtering Target

 Room temperature sintering prepares a high-density target preform by slurry casting or pre-pressing first and then sinters it under a certain atmosphere and temperature to obtain the ITO target.
-Its biggest advantage over others is the ability to produce large size sputtering target.
+Its biggest advantage over others is the ability to produce large size sputtering targets.
 But the purity of the target made by this method is lower, compared to other sintering methods.

 Cold isostatic pressing

 Cold isostatic pressing (CIP) uses rubber or plastic as a mold covering material at a normal temperature and uses a liquid as a pressure medium to transfer ultra-high pressure.
-CIP can also prepare ITO sputtering target of larger size.
+CIP can also prepare ITO sputtering targets of a larger size.
 And it is cheap, which is suitable for mass production.
 But CIP requires the materials sintered at a high temperature of 1500~1600 °C in a 0.1~0.9 MPa pure oxygen environment, which has a higher risk.

 ITO target, ITO film, and ITO conductive glass

 These three terms are co-related.
 In short, ITO conductive glass is made by coating a layer of ITO film on a piece of ultra-thin glass by sputtering or evaporation.
-Here, ITO target is the source which provides indium tin oxide atoms; ITO film is obtained when these indium tin oxide atoms are deposited on the substrate (the glass), and the glass coated with ITO film is called ITO conductive glass.
+Here, the ITO target is the source that provides indium tin oxide atoms; ITO film is obtained when these indium tin oxide atoms are deposited on the substrate (the glass), and the glass coated with ITO film is called ITO conductive glass.

 ITO sputtering target, along with its derivatives such as ITO film and ITO glass, has many applications in various industries.
 ITO target is often used to make transparent conductive coatings for displays such as liquid crystal displays (LCD), flat panel displays, plasma displays, and touch panels.
 ITO thin film is used in organic light-emitting diodes, solar cells, and antistatic coatings.
 Apart from the electronics industry, ITO target is also used for various optical coatings, most notably infrared-reflecting coatings and sodium vapor lamp glasses for automotive.

-The future of ITO target is prosperous, but there are still difficulties that we need to overcome.
+The future of the ITO target is prosperous, but there are still difficulties that we need to overcome.
 The developing trend of ITO target can be concluded into four points:

 1) large size,